danielzayas/taskgen/README.md

 uv pip install -e .

 # Generate a task from a merged PR
-taskgen reversal --repo axios/axios --pr 7150
+taskgen create --repo axios/axios --pr 7150

 # Or farm all PRs from a repo
 taskgen farm fastapi/fastapi